 Information concerning the interpretation of drill results also may be considered forward-looking statements, as such information constitutes a prediction of what mineralization might be found to be present if and when a project is actually developed.
 This AIF also contains references to estimates of mineral resources.
-The estimation of mineral resources is inherently uncertain and involves subjective judgments about many relevant factors. mineral resources that are not mineral reserves do not have demonstrated economic viability.
-Mineral reserves that have demonstrated economic viability may cease to be economically viable as a result of many factors.
-The accuracy of any such estimates of mineral resources is a function of the quantity and quality of available data, and of the assumptions made and judgments used in engineering and geological interpretation (including estimated future production from the Kitsault Valley Project, the anticipated tonnages and grades that will be mined and the estimated level of recovery that will be realized), which may prove to be unreliable and depend, to a certain extent, upon the analysis of drilling results and statistical inferences that may ultimately prove to be inaccurate. mineral resource estimates may have to be re-estimated based on, among other things: (i) fluctuations in silver, gold or other mineral prices; (ii) results of drilling; (iii) results of metallurgical testing and other studies; (iv) proposed mining operations, including dilution; (v) the evaluation of mine plans subsequent to the date of any estimates; and (vi) the possible failure to receive required permits, approvals and licences.
+The estimation of mineral resources is inherently uncertain and involves subjective judgments about many relevant factors.
+Mineral resources that are not mineral reserves do not have demonstrated economic viability.
+The accuracy of any such estimates of mineral resources is a function of the quantity and quality of available data, and of the assumptions made and judgments used in engineering and geological interpretation (including estimated future production from the Kitsault Valley Project, the anticipated tonnages and grades that will be mined and the estimated level of recovery that will be realized), which may prove to be unreliable and depend, to a certain extent, upon the analysis of drilling results and statistical inferences that may ultimately prove to be inaccurate.
+Mineral resource estimates may have to be reestimated based on, among other things: (i) fluctuations in silver, gold or other mineral prices; (ii) results of drilling; (iii) results of metallurgical testing and other studies; (iv) proposed mining operations, including dilution; (v) the evaluation of mine plans subsequent to the date of any estimates; and (vi) the possible failure to receive required permits, approvals and licences.